 In the photo: Internet of Things Photo Credit: MARCUS BROWN/ FLICKR

 Among the benefits related to the Internet of Things are several applications across various fields.
 For instance, in environmental monitoring, IoT is useful when earthquakes happen; smart sensors can monitor how rifts move and can use this technology to transmit important warnings that could save lives.
+All of this raw data is processed and then put out on a website (taken from Spamzilla) for the general public to scrutinize.
 Simple floating devices positioned in the sea can send a tsunami alert to the population; a sensor positioned on the side of a volcano can predict with good results the possibility of an eruption.

 Applications of IoT can be also found in health care: a connected defibrillator is a perfect example, allowing easy use and potentially saving lives.
 In mobility innovations, IoT is related to both smart vehicles and connected roads.
 While smart vehicles already provide important information to drivers in order to prevent accidents, or connect to remote services if something is wrong with the vehicle, roads also have the potential to become connected and are slowly starting to connect too.
 These roads can give real-time information on traffic, construction, and pollution.
 The moment at which smart vehicles and roads interact with each other, there will be significant benefits that include a reduction in the number of accidents and boost in the usability of self-driving vehicles.